tligorio/sample_pages_csci127/index.md

 # Announcements:

+**9/5/2018 REMINDER:** Today Hunter follows a Monday schedule, so the UTA's will not be in the lab for tutoring.
+HOWEVER, the Skirball Science Learning Center is open (Hunter East 7th floor).
+Please visit them and find out about their schedule for drop-in tutoring for CSCI 235.(https://library.hunter.cuny.edu/skirball-science-learning-center)
 **8/31/2018** I re-arranged the topics/reading in the schedule for lectures 5-9.
 Changes are also reflected in the syllabus, please get the updated version if you are referring to the syllabus for the schedule.

 **8/30/2018** In C++, .h and .hpp extensions are the same (interchangable).
 Once you have named your interface file, however, you must use the exact file name and extension in your #include statements. **For Project 1, the files on Gradescope are named Customer.hpp and GeniusBar.hpp, so please use *#include "Customer.hpp"* and *#include "GeniusBar.hpp* in your submission.** Thank you!